aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - F2
      - The fraction of the population with diffusion coefficient D2.
 If set to zero then F2 = 1 - F1 for a two-state simulation.
 If above zero then F3 = 1 - F1 - F2 for a three-state simulation.

+   * - F3
+     - The fraction of the population with diffusion coefficient D3.
+If set to zero then F3 = 1 - F1 - F2 for a three-state simulation.
+If above zero then F4 = 1 - F1 - F2 - F3 for a four-state simulation.

    * - D1
      - The diffusion coefficient for the first class of molecules.